DavidSpickett/BadgerKernel/design.md

 Side note here about syscalls is that whenever we return from the syscall handler with a `next_thread` that is not NULL, we use that value.

 If it were NULL then we would simply return to the same thread.
-Which in this example, is the same result.
+Which in this example is the same result.

-Anyway, we have chosen a thread so we now restore that thread.
-By loading the real registers with the values in its stored context.
+Now we have chosen a thread so we restore it by loading the real registers with the values in its stored context.
 Return from exception and now we're:
 ```
 void setup(void) {
     yield();
     <<< here >>>
 }
 ```
 `setup()` continues to run and returns to `thread_start`.
 Now we know the thread has ended so we set our state to finished and yield again.
-Knowing that we will not be rescheduled due to our state.
+We will not be rescheduled due to our state.

-Back in the kernel we save the thread context again (not required but again, speed not a goal).
-Then run the scheduler.
+Back in the kernel we save the thread context (not required but again, speed not a goal) then run the scheduler.

-The scheduler again walks the whole of `all_threads` and doesn't find any valid threads.
-So the system exits.
+The scheduler walks the whole of `all_threads` and doesn't find any valid threads so the system exits.

 # Syscalls

-AMT's syscalls are generated from a file in `scripts/`, into a header `include/common/syscall.h`.
+AMT's syscalls are generated from a file `scripts/syscalls.py` into a header `include/common/syscall.h`. (amongst other places)

 The general idea is to keep the list minimal so some like `mutex` are a single call with a flag to define what it does.
-(yes mutexes can be done in user space sure, but I'm lazy and making it a syscall is an easy way to get atomicity)
+(yes mutexes can be done in user space but I'm lazy and making it a syscall is an easy way to get atomicity)

 The other example of this is `get_thread_property` and `set_thread_property`.
 These are used to implement a bunch of calls that are all reading/writing bits of the thread structure without doing anything else.
 (e.g sending a signal uses `set_thread_property`)

 ## User Syscall Usage

 User threads invoke syscalls with their platform's supervisor call instruction.
-There is a set supervisor call number that means syscalls. (some may have to put this in a register if their instruction doesn't have a code field)
+There is a set supervisor call number that means syscalls. (some will have to put this in a register if their instruction doesn't have a code field)

 Arguments are loaded into the first 4 argument registers, and the syscall number into some other register. `src/user` provides wrappers for each syscall that in turn call `generic_syscall`.
 This interface is implemented by each platform.

-For example mutex is a single call as mentioned, but has multiple actions.
+For example mutex is a single call as mentioned but has multiple actions.
 So there is a function for each operation that calls the generic invoker with the right arguments.

 When a user thread returns from a syscall the result is in the first argument register.

 ## Kernel Syscall Handling

-Kernel code will, in some platform specific way, call `k_handle_syscall`.
-This function is also generated from the syscalls Python file.
+The exception handler will, in some platform specific way, call `k_handle_syscall`.

-This uses the thread's saved context to load the 4 possible arguments, and the syscall number.
+This uses the thread's saved context to load the 4 possible arguments and the syscall number.
 Then switches on the number and calls the kernel function for that syscall.

 We save the result and then store that in the thread's saved register context.
 So as far as it's concerned, only the first argument register has changed.